Trump directs US agencies to toss Anthropic's AI as Pentagon calls startup a supply risk

-WASHINGTON, Feb 27 : U.S. President Donald Trump said on Friday he is directing every federal agency to stop work with artificial intelligence lab Anthropic while the Pentagon declared it a supply-chain risk, capping a weeks-long fight over technology guardrails in an apparent blow to the startup's business.
+WASHINGTON, Feb 27 : U.S. President Donald Trump said on Friday he is directing the government to stop work with Anthropic and the Pentagon said it will declare the startup a supply-chain risk, dealing a major blow to the artificial intelligence lab after a showdown about technology guardrails.

-In a post on Truth Social, Trump said, "I am directing EVERY Federal Agency in the United States Government to IMMEDIATELY CEASE all use of Anthropic’s technology.
-We don’t need it, we don’t want it, and will not do business with them again!"

-He added there would be a six-month phaseout for the Defense Department and other agencies that use the company's products.
+Trump added there would be a six-month phase-out for the Defense Department and other agencies that use the company's products.
+If Anthropic does not help with the transition, Trump said, he would use "the Full Power of the Presidency to make them comply, with major civil and criminal consequences to follow."

+Spokespeople for Anthropic, which won up to $200 million from the Pentagon in a contract last year, did not immediately respond to a request for comment.

-Meanwhile, the Pentagon's supply-chain risk designation, typically reserved for companies in adversary nations, means that defense contractors could be barred from deploying Anthropic's AI as part of work for the Pentagon.
+The planned designation as a supply-chain risk, announced by Defense Secretary Pete Hegseth, means that contractors could be barred from deploying Anthropic's AI as part of work for the Pentagon.
 The defense industrial base includes tens of thousands of contractors, including major public companies.

-The actions were pegged to a Friday deadline that the Pentagon set to resolve an escalating feud with San Francisco-based Anthropic, over concerns about how the military could use AI at war.

-Spokespeople for Anthropic, which won a $200 million ceiling Pentagon contract last year, did not immediately respond to a request for comment.

-Trump's announcement stopped short of the Pentagon's threat that it could invoke the Defense Production Act to require Anthropic's compliance.
-But the U.S. president vowed further action if Anthropic did not cooperate going forward.

-Trump warned he would use "the Full Power of the Presidency to make them comply, with major civil and criminal consequences to follow" if Anthropic did not help with the phaseout of its technology.
+The designation is typically reserved for suppliers from adversary nations.
+Such action was taken to remove Chinese tech giant Huawei from the Pentagon's supply chains: Starting in 2017, the U.S. restricted Defense Department use of Huawei equipment, prohibited federal agencies from purchasing its technology, and halted federal grant and loan funds for Huawei equipment.

 WEAPONS, SURVEILLANCE CONCERNS

+The Pentagon had set a Friday deadline to resolve an escalating feud with San Francisco-based Anthropic over how the military could use AI at war.

-The setback comes as AI leader Anthropic raced to win a fierce competition selling novel technology to businesses and government, particularly for national security, ahead of its widely expected initial public offering.
+AI leader Anthropic has raced to win fierce competition to sell novel technology to businesses and government, particularly for national security, ahead of a widely expected initial public offering.
 The company has said it has not finalized an IPO decision.

-At the same time, the battle over technological guardrails had raised concerns that the Department of Defense would follow U.S. law but little other constraint when deploying AI for national-security missions, regardless of safety or ethics service terms embraced by the technology's developers.
+At the same time, the battle over technological guardrails had raised concerns that the Defense Department would follow U.S. law but few other constraints when deploying AI for national-security missions, regardless of safety or ethics terms required by the technology's developers.

 Anthropic had sought guarantees that its AI would not be used for fully autonomous weapons or for mass domestic surveillance - applications in which the Pentagon has said it had no interest.